-The Efficient Managing Procedure the Risk on Working near on Water and Prevent Accedient
+The Efficient Managing Procedure for the Risk of Working near Water and Prevent Accidents

 For work to be performed near

-water and more than four feet or more from pool edge, sufficient barricades
+water and more than four feet or more from the pool edge, sufficient barricades

 need to erect away from the pool edge by using traffic cones, hoardings, plastic